bbatsov/metaredux/_posts/2019-06-09-weird-ruby-block-comments.md

 [here](https://ruby-doc.com/docs/ProgrammingRuby/html/rdtool.html).

 There's very little documentation on `rdtool` online and I couldn't find any real-world usage of it.
-I assume it predated the rise of RDoc and YARD and was effectively obsoleted by them.
-Anyways, it's safe to say that this installment of "Weird Ruby" was pretty educational for me!
+I assume it predated the rise of RDoc and YARD and was effectively obsoleted by them.[^2] Anyways, it's safe to say that this installment of "Weird Ruby" was pretty educational for me!

 {% include series_listing.html site=site series="Weird Ruby" %}

 [^1]: `/* */` from C and family immediately come to mind.
+[^2]: According to this [Wikipedia article](https://en.wikipedia.org/wiki/Ruby_Document_format) the RD format used to be popular until the early 2000s when it was superseded by RDoc.